Solar Power for your RV

-My approach had me “out the door” for a total cost of $1092.
-Each time I dry camp, setup time requires a grand total of about 5 minutes!
+Each time I dry camp, setup time for my system requires a grand total of about 5 minutes!
 There are NO installation costs or headaches associated with my approach.
-Allow me to share by video, then you can see the specifics on what I purchased and why I selected each piece within the entire setup.
+Allow me to share by video (recorded in 2015), then you can see the specifics on what I purchased and why I selected each piece within the entire setup.

 Lets break down the components of my solar setup…

-I used to have a set of 6v AGM batteries.
+I used to have a set of (expensive) 6v AGM batteries.
 After about 2 years, one went bad.
-I reverted to a cheap 12v deep cycle that I knew would NOT do the job with solar panels, so I went to the workhorse, old steady of the industry – Trojan 105-RE (click link for recommended vendor at best price).
+I opted to go with the accepted workhorse, an old steady of the industry – Trojan 105 6 volt batteries (2 of them) Click the link for a recommended vendor at best price – and you’ll need to speak with them as the model numbers appear to have recently changed – the 105 was Trojan’s “standard bearer” and they’ll know what model has replaced them).
 My total cost by going through “The Solar Biz” (including delivery charges to Billings, Montana was about $350.)
 These (2) batteries are wired in series, providing 12 volts to my RV and deliver 225 amp hours of energy.

 Renogy makes great solar panels

-I chose Renogy (link goes to the new 100w system, read on for info on the 200w system) for my RV Solar Panels based upon their reputation and cost.
-Their reviews are STELLAR and their prices blow away the competition.
-You’re able to connect (by alligator clips) up to 2 100 watt “suitcase systems” to one set of batteries – in essence providing 200 watts of power to the batteries and my RV.
-Each comes with a solar controller (the thing that controls how much voltage / current is sent to the batteries).
-It is easy to set up and provides a current readout – which at peak sun (in Montana in September) produced upwards of 5.7 amps from each suitcase, so the total production (at peak) was 11.4 amps per hour.
+Each Renogy solar suitcase comes with a solar controller (the thing that controls how much voltage / current is sent to the batteries).
+It is easy to set up and provides a current readout – which at peak sun (in Montana in September) produced 11.4 amps per hour.
 Renogy also has a GREAT tech support department easily accessible by phone – and they walked me through the initial setup in minutes!